noobsystems/evidences/README.md

     <tr>
         <td colspan="2">
             If the blood is not already present on an item, it must be transferred to a <code>baggy_blood</code> in order to continue <a href="#fingerprint-and-dna-app">working with it</a>.
-            Therefore, the evidence has to be collected by targetting on it or its holder (this requires a <code>baggy_empty</code>) before it gets destroyed by another player using <code>hydrogen_peroxide</code>, rain or after a period of time.
+            Therefore, the evidence has to be collected by targetting on it or its holder (this requires a <code>baggy_empty</code>) before it gets destroyed by another player using <code>hydrogen_peroxide</code> or rain.
             <br>
             <p align="center">
                 <img src="/.github/setup/images/baggy_blood.png">